urbandroid-team/dont-kill-my-app/_vendors/wiko.md

 award: 3
 position: 7
 explanation: "
-We are still collecting feedback on Wiko devices so the following may not be a exhaustive list of issues.
-But Wiko devices are definitely problematic in terms of non-standard background process optimizations and adjustments to the settings that need to be done to make apps work properly.
+We are still collecting feedback on Wiko devices, so the following may not be a exhaustive list of issues.
+Wiko devices are however definitely problematic in terms of non-standard background process optimizations and adjustments to the settings that need to be done to make apps work properly.
 "

 user_solution: "